wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/f. Node Configuration /lesson.md

    sudo nano /opt/waves-node/conf/waves.conf
    ```
 2. Edit the configuration file.
     [In the previous lesson](), we deployed a docker container with the Base58 encoded seed and the password as environment variables.
-    It looked something like this but with your own seed and password.
+    It looked something like this but with your own seed and password:

     ```
     -e WAVES_WALLET_SEED="K6XzUChB6DwTYCM1WxtVrv1BM6jTdcaBJrn6vkB3cK7qXCnqLV" \